Free and Low-Cost Things to Do in Birmingham

 - 1 minute read

 There is so much to enjoy in Birmingham and the West Midlands this week!
-Get ready for a whole load of amazing events, from unique festivals to cultural celebrations.
+Get ready for a whole load of amazing events, from unique festivals to showstopping performances for all the family.
 Here are some of our top picks!
 Want even more?
-There’s so much to get up to in the region from 18-24 August!
-Take a look at more…
+There’s so much to get up to in the region from 8-14…

 - 3 minute read